projectinnovatenewark/csx2/environment-setup/pi_environment_setup.md

 - For starters, it is Git’s main function!
 If you don’t update the repository with the most recent changes to the code, then your team won’t have access to it to build cool apps.
 - Repositories serve almost as a storage for your code.
 If you keep the remote repository up to date, you won’t lose your code if any technical difficulties arise like getting a new computer.

-To update the remote repository, we use three (3) commands in this order:
+To update the remote repository, we use three (3) commands in the following order:

 1. `git add .`
 2. `git commit -m “[COMMIT MESSAGE]”`